Main Causal Inference Workshop

 Donald Rubin is John L. Loeb Professor of Statistics Emeritus, at Harvard.
 His work on the "Rubin Causal Model" is central to modern understanding of causal inference with observational data.
 Principal research interests: statistical methods for causal inference; Bayesian statistics; analysis of incomplete data.
 Wikipedia page

-Jens Hainmueller is Kimberly Glenn Professor of Political Science at Stanford and a Faculty Affiliate at the Stanford Center for Causal Science and the Institute for Human-Centered Artificial Intelligence.
-His research focuses on statistical methods, causal inference, immigration, and political economy.
-Google Scholar - Heather Royer (University of California, Santa Barbara, Economics)
+Yiqing Xu is Assistant Professor of Political Science at Stanford and a Faculty Affiliate at the Stanford Center for Causal.
+His research focuses on political methodology (particularly methods for causal inference for panel data) and comparative politics (with a focus on China). - Eric Chyn (University of Texas at Austin, Economics)

 Conference Organizers